Tutorial: 40+ Styles with Box Braids to Wear this Summer

 If the previous style is just a little too basic for your funky style, go for the go-hard or go-home approach.
 One of the best parts of this style is that it requires no commitment to a permanent hair color since you’re using extensions.
 Stick to two colors, or try out more for a fun rainbow effect.

 7. Scarf Updo

-We love a good hair accessory and you should, too!
+We love a good hair accessory, and you should, too!
 Dress up your box braids with scarves.
-For stylish spin mix prints and textures.
-Opt for mixing patterns that have the same color story to give your ensemble the perfect blend.
+For a stylish spin, mix prints and textures.
+Mix patterns with the same color story to make your ensemble the perfect blend.

 8. Side Crown Braid